po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/12-Stu_RESTful-Routes/README.md

 * When there is an internal server error, the 500 status code is returned.

-* When there is an error with the request, the 400 status code is returned.

 * When a user does not exist in the database, the 404 status code is returned along with a message "No user found with this id!".

 ## Actual Behavior